 Parole Commission hearings are subject to the Idaho Open Meeting Law.
 Parole hearings for offenders scheduled to be seen in person by the Parole Commission are open to the public.
 No one under 16 years of age is allowed to attend parole hearings.
 Any exceptions must have prior approval from the Executive Director to attend a hearing.
 Parole hearings held in Executive Session are not open to the public per Idaho Code § 20-213A.
 You do have the right to submit written documentation for the Commission to review during Executive Session.

 Beginning July 9, 2018, the Parole Commission will conduct all parole and revocation hearings from the South Idaho Correctional Institution (SICI).
 Regardless of the institution where the offender is housed, the hearings will be conducted from SICI via video conferencing.

-Anyone wishing to attend a hearing should do so at the South Idaho Correctional Institution beginning in the July session.
+Anyone wishing to attend a hearing should do so at the South Idaho Correctional Institution.

 For those offenders housed outside of the Boise/Nampa areas, we encourage visitors to attend at SICI.
 However, if the facility is able accommodate your attendance there, they will.
 Please contact the Parole Commission if you wish to attend video hearings at one of the following locations and we will let you know if the facility is able to accommodate you:

 - Pocatello Women’s Correctional Center (PWCC) (208) 236-6360

 - Idaho Falls Community Reentry Center (IFCRC) (208) 525-7143

 - St. Anthony Work Camp (SAWC) (208) 624-3775

 If you plan on attending a parole hearing, we ask that you phone the Parole Commission office at (208) 334-2520 or email firstname.lastname@example.org at least 5 days prior to the hearing and let staff know you plan on attending.
 Please include a contact phone number for you and your relationship to the offender.